Optimal Formats for Weight Quantisation: Optimal Quantisation Formats

 \minipara{Signmax scaling} Observing that the distribution of block-scaled data is well-approximated by a mixture of the maximum and non-maxima, it seems natural to also try \emph{signmax} scaling.
 In this scheme, the block scale is set to the signed absolute maximum, $\texttt{norm}(\theta) = \theta_{\hat{i}}$ where $\hat{i}={\argmax_i |\theta_i|}$.
 The element format can then assume that the maximum is always at $+1$ (not $\pm 1$) and allocate a pair of special codepoints $\{0, 1\}$ with the rest specified according to $\crd$ (see \cref{fig:eg_scaling_mode_3bit_normal}).
 This comes at the cost of requiring a sign bit for the block scale, i.e. $\frac{1}{B}$ bits per element.

 \minipara{Symmetric/Asymmetric variants} One important detail is the representation of zero.
-Practical implementation considerations often provide an even number of codepoints, so allocating a codepoint for zero mandates asymmetry or waste.
+Practical implementations prefer an even number of codepoints, so allocating a codepoint for zero mandates asymmetry or waste.
 However, exact zero has been shown empirically to be valuable \citep{paretoq25}.
-The $\sqrt[3]{\prob}$ scheme for allocating codepoints is easily adapted to provide symmetric and asymmetric variants for both RMS and absmax scaling (\cref{fig:eg_scaling_mode_3bit_normal}).
-For block scaling the asymmetry is purely in resolution, while for RMS it naturally provides both additional resolution and range on one side.
+The $\sqrt[3]{\prob}$ scheme is easily adapted to provide symmetric and asymmetric variants for both RMS and absmax scaling (\cref{fig:eg_scaling_mode_3bit_normal}).
+For block scaling the asymmetry is purely in resolution, while for RMS it provides both additional resolution and range on one side.